-If you are using your own private vehicle on necessary School business to transport students you must have a valid driving license, with no penalty points.
+If you are using your own private vehicle on necessary School business to transport students you must have a valid driving licence, with no penalty points.
 While the School's comprehensive insurance policy gives cover for such use of your vehicle, you must check your own insurance policy and how this is viewed by your insurance.
-A copy of your driving license should be provided to the Bursar's Assistant prior to using your own vehicle on school business, and you will be required to complete an annual declaration to the effect that you will adhere to the policy detailed here.
+A copy of your driving licence should be provided to the Bursar's Assistant prior to using your own vehicle on school business, and you will be required to complete an annual declaration to the effect that you will adhere to the policy detailed here.

 Students must be required to wear safety belts in all vehicles.
 It is the group leaders and staff who are responsible for ensuring that this requirement is enforced on all journeys.
-If driving abroad it is likely that you will need to obtain an international driving licence.